 - Wash your feet every day and dry them with care, especially between the toes.

 - Trim your toenails as needed after you’ve washed and dried your feet.

 - Wear properly fitting shoes that do not rub or pinch your feet.

 - Always wear socks or stockings with your shoes, and never walk barefoot or while wearing just socks.

 - Physical activity can help increase circulation in your feet.
 Consult your health care team to see which physical activity is right for you.

 - Take off your socks at your next check-up and alert your doctor to any problems with your feet.
 Regular foot inspections are key to prevention.

 - Proper footwear, a healthy diet and maintaining healthy glucose levels can also help keep feet sore-free.

-For more information on the treatment of diabetic foot ulcers and other chronic or infected wounds, contact St. Mary's Wound Care Center at 217-464-1020.
+For more information on the treatment of diabetic foot ulcers and other chronic or infected wounds, contact St. Elizabeth’s Wound Care Center at 618-234-2120, ext.
+32742.
 A physician referral is not required.